Cardiff Bus: Iff card

-Iff card is a contactless smart card introduced by Cardiff Bus in October 2010, allowing customers to travel on its services after having pre-paid.
+The Iff card is a contactless smart card introduced by Cardiff Bus in October 2010, allowing customers to travel on its services after having pre-paid.
 The first 30,000 cards were issued free of charge and preloaded with £3 of credit, after which the cards will be charged at £5.

-An amount of money is electronically loaded onto the card, either upon boarding a bus or at the Cardiff Bus customer service centre.
+An amount of money is electronically loaded onto the card, either upon boarding a bus or at the Cardiff Bus head office at Sloper Road.
 A passenger then chooses a ticket type.
 The card can also be used as a season ticket.
 The card should be topped-up when the balance is low, however, the card allows the customer to acquire a negative balance up to £3.

 The card can be topped-up in units of £1, £2, £3, £4, £5, £10, £15 or £20, up to maximum amount of £50.
 The card may be used by persons aged between 6 and 60.
 The Iff card cannot be used to pay a partial amount.
 The card is cancelled if not used for a continuous period of one year.